ahpohl/froniusd/README.md

 ## Build instructions

-Froniusd depends on [libsunspec](https://github.com/ahpohl/libsunspec), a library which provides the necessary low level methods to access the inverter.
-Packages for [froniusd](https://aur.archlinux.org/packages/froniusd) and [libsunspec](https://aur.archlinux.org/packages/libsunspec) are published in the AUR.
-If you need to compile Froniusd directly from source, a Makefile for (cross-)compilation is provided:
+Froniusd depends on [libsunspec](https://github.com/ahpohl/libsunspec), a library which provides the necessary low level methods to access the inverter and on [libmosquitto](https://mosquitto.org/) for connecting to the MQTT broker.
+Packages of [froniusd](https://aur.archlinux.org/packages/froniusd) and [libsunspec](https://aur.archlinux.org/packages/libsunspec) are published in the AUR.
+If you need to compile Froniusd directly from source, a Makefile for (cross-)compilation is provided.

 ```
 make CROSS_COMPILE=aarch64-unknown-linux-gnu
 make install
 ```

+Instructions how to setup a cross toolchain and how to compile and install libmosquitto into the toolchain can be found [here](resources/mosquitto/README.md).

 ## Configuration